The Compensation Committee (the “Committee”) is a committee of the Board of Directors (the “Board”) of American Vanguard Corporation (the “Company”).

-- to review and approve corporate goals and objectives relevant to the compensation for executive officers, including with respect to the Company’s performance and relative shareholder return, compensation practices of the relevant peer group of competitive companies, and awards given to the Company’s executive officers in past years, to evaluate the performance of executive officers in light of those goals and objectives, and to set the compensation level of executive officers based on this evaluation;
+- to review and approve corporate goals and objectives relevant to the compensation for the CEO, executive officers, including with respect to the Company’s performance and relative shareholder return, compensation practices of the relevant peer group of competitive companies, and awards given to the CEO in past years, to evaluate the performance of the CEO in light of those goals and objectives, and, together with the other independent directors, to set the compensation level of the CEO based on this evaluation;

 - to administer incentive-compensation plans and equity-based plans established or maintained by the Company from time to time (each, a “Plan”);